 1. SoccerLogic’s Event Chains/Passing sequences – (2004)

-“One of the main reasons to use a football analysis tool is to identify event chains, that is to identify what events that led up to a specific situation.
-For example, if a team scores it is Interesting to see what events that happened just before the scoring.
-For instance, a goal could have come after five successive short passes in a row in the team.
-It could also have come after that a defensive player lost the ball to an attacking player who shot immediately.
-To know what events occurred just before one goal is not very important but if there is recurring patterns in what kind of events that have occurred just before a goal, it is very interesting information.
-If, for example, goals very often are made after a number of short successive passes within the attacking team, the coach can draw the conclusion that a way of scoring is to use short passes in the offensive play.
+“One of the main reasons to use a football analysis tool is to identify event chains, that is to identify those events which led up to a specific outcome.
+For example, when a team scores a goal it is Interesting to study the events that preceded it.
+In this instance, a goal could have come after five successive short passes, or it could have come after a defence player lost the ball to an opposition forward who immediately took a shot.
+To know the events that occurred just before one goal is not important but if there are recurring patterns that lead to such an important event, it is very useful information.
+If, for example, a team often scores after a number of short successive passes, its coach may decide to focus on short passes in offensive play.

-The software program should be able to aid the match analyst in the identification of recurring event chains.
-A requirement for this is that there is a database of event chains from previous games, as described in the previous section.
-Some kind of event chains could possibly be identified in just one game, but in most cases several games have to be analysed in order to identify recurring event chains.
-A way of identifying event chains is to compare the five events (passes, shots, dribbles etc) that happened just before every goal and then compare if there are similarities.”
+The software should be able to help the match analyst in identifying oecurring event chains.
+A necessary requirement is that they should be a database of event chains from previous games, as described in the previous section.
+It may be possible to identify some recuring event chains in just one game, but it is likely that several games need to be analysed in order to identify recurring event chains.”

 2. From a SoccerLogic marketing document to football clubs – (2005)